1C-Company/v8-code-style/bundles/com.e1c.v8codestyle.ql/markdown/ql-constants-in-binary-operation.md

-# Using binary operations with constants in queries.
+# Using binary operations with constants or parameters in queries.

-Using binary operations with constants in queries is forbidden.
+Do not generate a template string using calculation or use string concatenation with the query language.

+This requirement is based on some specifics of migrating applications to various database management systems.

 ## Noncompliant Code Example